-It’s useful to know the different currencies you´ll need while traveling in Europe with a Eurail pass, as not all European countries use the Euro.
-In fact, 12 of the 27 countries you can visit by train with a Eurail Global Pass have their own currency.
+It’s useful to know the different currencies you'll need while you travel in Europe with a Eurail pass.
+Not all European countries use the Euro.
+In fact, 13 of the 28 countries that you can visit by train with a Eurail Global Pass have their own currency.

 European currency map

 View the map to see which countries use the Euro and which don't, to help you plan your trip.